isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 If you do not see the **Blank with core components** template, ensure that the [AEM Archetype project is deployed successfully](#deploy-the-project-to-a-local-development-environment).

-### 5. Configure the Adaptive Form to use the JSON schema {#configure-adaptive-form-to-use-the-JSON-representation}
+### 5. Configure the Adaptive Form to use the JSON structure {#configure-adaptive-form-to-use-the-JSON-representation}

 The Adaptive Form created in previous step is blank.
-Configure the Adaptive Form to use the JSON schema:
+Configure the Adaptive Form to use the JSON structure:

 1. Log in to your [AEM SDK instance](http://localhost:4502/).